BALAJIS2002/Projects/A Blockchain and Edge-Computing-Based Secure Framework for Government Tender Allocation/README.md

 ## Insight

-blockchain-based deepfake detection system for government tender allocation enhances transparency and prevents bribery by securely verifying the authenticity of video submissions.
+Blockchain-based deepfake detection system for government tender allocation enhances transparency and prevents bribery by securely verifying the authenticity of video submissions.
 Utilizing SHA-256 for cryptographic security, this approach ensures the integrity and immutability of data.
 The combination of blockchain and deepfake detection strengthens trust in the tender process, as